 Uyuni was founded in 1890 as a trading post.
 Its position within the Andes made it a convenient crossing point between Chile, Bolivia and Argentina.
 It was the meeting points of 4 railway lines – from La Paz via Oruro, Calama in Chile, Potosí to the north east and Villazón on the Argentinian border.

 The railway system was originally built by a British mining company between 1888 and 1892 and encouraged by Bolivian authorities who believed that the country would flourish with a good transport system and connections to Pacific ports.
 The Antofagasta and Bolivia Railway Companies was created to operate the railway.
-The company is still carry freight to the Pacific today under the name Ferrocarril de Antofagasta a Bolivia.
+The company is still carrying freight to the Pacific today under the name Ferrocarril de Antofagasta a Bolivia.
 Bolivian President Aniceto Arce was instrumental to the development of the railways and he used it to the increase the country’s mining exports.
 Tin was a particularly profitable material and Bolivia became one of the world’s largest producers.

 The railway carried minerals from the mines to the Pacific ports and Uyuni became an important transport hub.
 Distribution depots were built in the town close to the railway lines.
 From here it could be taken into Chile to be exported.
 Uyuni grew in importance as the demand for tin and other materials grew during the World War period.
 After World War II, the mining industry in Bolivia in collapsed and many of the mines closed or had simply been exhausted.
 The trains that had been used to carry the materials were left abandoned in the salt flats 3 km (1.8 miles) outside Uyuni.